uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/par_reduce_reduction.rst

 =======================
 **[req.parallel_reduce_reduction]**

-A type `Reduction` satisfies the `ParallelReduceReduction` if it meets the following requirements:
+A type `Reduction` satisfies `ParallelReduceReduction` if it meets the following requirements:

 -----------------------------------------------------------------------------------------------------